Sellerant/interview-questions/frontend/workflow/README.md

 This will be a collaborative effort.
 You will pair with one of our engineers who will act both as a teammate and an evaluator.
 You’re encouraged to discuss your strategies, ask questions, and leverage your collaborator's experience.

 #### 3. **Resources**
-Feel free to use any online resources you need, including Google and ChatGPT.
+Feel free to use any online resources you need, including Google and ChatGPT/Claude.
 These tools are part of the modern developer's toolkit, and knowing how to use them effectively is crucial.

 #### 4. **Understanding and Implementation**
 It’s essential that you understand any code you choose to use—whether it’s written from scratch, borrowed from a stack overflow page, or suggested by ChatGPT.
 You will need to explain your implementation choices, including how and why your solution works.